NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvs_gcp_volume.html.markdown

 * `snapshots_to_keep` - (Optional, Forces new resource) The maximum number of Snapshots to keep for the hourly schedule.

 The `monthly_schedule` block supports:
-* `days_of_month` - (Optional, Forces new resource) Set the day or days of the month to make a snapshot (1-31).
+* `days_of_month` - (Optional, Computed, Forces new resource) Set the day or days of the month to make a snapshot (1-31).
 Accepts a comma delimited string of the day of the month e.g. '1,15,31'.
 Defaults to '1'.
-* `hour` - (Optional, Forces new resource) Set the hour to start the snapshot (0-23), defaults to midnight (0).
+* `hour` - (Optional, Computed, Forces new resource) Set the hour to start the snapshot (0-23), defaults to midnight (0).
-* `minute` - (Optional, Forces new resource) Set the minute of the hour to start the snapshot (0-59), defaults to the top of the hour (0).
+* `minute` - (Optional, Computed, Forces new resource) Set the minute of the hour to start the snapshot (0-59), defaults to the top of the hour (0).
-* `snapshots_to_keep` - (Optional, Forces new resource) The maximum number of Snapshots to keep for the monthly schedule.
+* `snapshots_to_keep` - (Optional, Computed, Forces new resource) The maximum number of Snapshots to keep for the monthly schedule.

 The `weekly_schedule` block supports:
-* `day` - (Optional, Forces new resource) Set the day or days of the week to make a snapshot.
+* `day` - (Optional, Computed, Forces new resource) Set the day or days of the week to make a snapshot.
 Accepts a comma delimited string of week day names in english.
 Defaults to 'Sunday'.
-* `hour` - (Optional, Forces new resource) Set the hour to start the snapshot (0-23), defaults to midnight (0).
+* `hour` - (Optional, Computed, Forces new resource) Set the hour to start the snapshot (0-23), defaults to midnight (0).
-* `minute` - (Optional, Forces new resource) Set the minute of the hour to start the snapshot (0-59), defaults to the top of the hour (0).
+* `minute` - (Optional, Computed, Forces new resource) Set the minute of the hour to start the snapshot (0-59), defaults to the top of the hour (0).
-* `snapshots_to_keep` - (Optional, Forces new resource) The maximum number of Snapshots to keep for the weekly schedule.
+* `snapshots_to_keep` - (Optional, Computed, Forces new resource) The maximum number of Snapshots to keep for the weekly schedule.

 The `export_policy` block supports:
 * `rule` - (Optional) Export Policy rule.